 The Public Horticulture Internship positions for 2014 have been filled, and we are no longer accepting applications.
 Please watch the website in early 2015 for next summer's opportunities.

 Center for Tree Science - Undergraduate Research Fellowship

 The Morton Arboretum’s Center for Tree Science offers four summer fellowships to students who are interested in pursuing a career in urban ecology.
 We consider current undergraduate candidates with strong academic backgrounds and an interest in topics such as tree biology, urban biodiversity, urban forestry, arboriculture, root biology, soil science, forest ecology, plant systematics, pathology, entomology, tree conservation, and restoration ecology.
-More information on these programs can be found at: http://www.mortonarb.org/science-conservation/scientists-and-staff.
+More information on these programs can be found at: http://www.mortonarb.org/science-conservation.
+More information on the Undergraduate Research Fellowship program can be found at: http://www.mortonarboretumctsurf.com/.
 The Arboretum regrets it is unable to accept international students at this time.

 The 2014 program dates will be June 16 through August 22 and successful applicants receive a stipend with a nominal budget for research and travel.
 Fellows will work with their mentors to identify a research question, develop a proposal, conduct their research, and prepare a final report.
 Students in the program participate in weekly activities, such as seminars, field trips, social events, and more.
 At the end of the program, fellows will present their research in a student research symposium.